-Dr. Oyajobi is a professor in the Department of Cell Systems and Anatomy; Dr. Piernik-Yoder is an associate professor and chair in the Department of Occupational Therapy; and Dr. Farokhi is an associate professor in the Department of Comprehensive Dentistry.
+Dr. Oyajobi is the interim director of the Office of Postdoctoral Affairs and a professor in the Department of Cell Systems and Anatomy; Dr. Piernik-Yoder is an associate professor and chair in the Department of Occupational Therapy; and Dr. Farokhi is an associate professor in the Department of Comprehensive Dentistry.

 The academy fosters excellence in education in the health sciences by recognition of outstanding educators and advancement of knowledge and innovation in the field of education.
 Members represent all UT System health science campuses and represent multiple professional backgrounds.
 It was named for former UT System executive vice chancellor Kenneth Shine.

 “The induction of Drs.
 Farokhi, Oyajobi and Piernik-Yoder as UT Health San Antonio’s newest members to the Shine Academy speaks to the outstanding contributions they have made to advance education in health care and the biomedical sciences,” said Jacqueline Lee Mok, PhD, vice president for academic, faculty and student affairs.
 “Their long-standing commitment to excellence in education and the innovations in pedagogy they have brought to their disciplines will benefit the critical work of the academy.”